ldclabs/ic-panda/whitepaper/en.md

 |                  | -- **10%** | -- 100,000,000 | CEX Incentive          |
 |                  | -- **10%** | -- 100,000,000 | DEX Liquidity          |

+Additionally, there are SNS voting rewards.
+The reward rate linearly declines from 8% to 0% over two years, and then remains at 0% indefinitely.
+Therefore, the maximum supply is approximately 1.08 times the current total supply, equating to **1,080,000,000**.

 **Token distribution before Neurons' Fund participation:**

 ![Token Distribution](./token_distribution_0.webp)